NHSDigital/NRLF/terraform/account-wide-infrastructure/README.md

 Replacing AWS_ACCOUNT_ID with the AWS account number of your account.

 ## Tear down account wide resources

+WARNING - This action will destroy all account-wide resources from the AWS account.
+This should only be done if you are sure that this is safe and are sure that you are signed into the correct AWS account.

 To tear down account-wide resources, first login to the AWS mgmt account on the CLI.